Nevzat Soguk

-Nevzat Soguk is a Turkish professor of political science at the University of Hawaiʻi at Mānoa, specializing in the areas of globalization, migration and critical international relations theory.
+Nevzat Soguk is a professor of political science at the University of Hawaiʻi at Mānoa, specializing in the areas of globalization, migration and critical international relations theory.

 Education

 Soguk graduated from Gazi University in Turkey in 1985.
 After a 1990 master's degree from Ohio University, he went to Arizona State University for doctoral study.
 He completed his Ph.D. there in 1995 with the dissertation Refugee Matters: Refugee Regimentations As Practices of Statecraft, supervised by Richard K. Ashley.